necolas/react-native-web/CONTRIBUTING.md

 * `npm run build` – build the library
 * `npm run dev` – start the dev server and develop against live examples
 * `npm run lint` – run the linter
-* `npm run specs:watch` – run and watch the unit tests
+* `npm run test:specs` – run and watch the unit tests

 Please follow this process for submitting a patch: